PrashamsGanugula/Intelli-Chat_/README.md

 - Displays message read receipts and last-seen status.
 - Options to delete and edit messages.

+### Home Screen

+- Overview of recent chats.
+- Navigation to other screens such as profile and settings.

+### Login Screen

+- Google Sign-In for user authentication.
+- Simple and intuitive login interface.

 ### Profile Screen

 - View and edit user profiles.
 - Upload profile photos.
 - Display last-seen status and account creation date.

+### Registration Screen

+- Register new users with email.
+- Collect necessary user information for profile creation.

+### Splash Screen

+- Initial loading screen with app logo.
+- Transitions to the welcome screen.

+### View Profile Screen

+- View other users' profiles.
+- Display user information such as photo, about, and last-seen status.

+### Welcome Screen

+- Introduction to the app for first-time users.
+- Navigation to login or registration screens.

 ## Technical Details